 Only after you know who someone (or something) is can you determine if they should be allowed to access your data.
 We won’t go into the other two concerns, but don’t forget these as we delve deeper into API security.

 To address the need for Identity Management in your API, you have to build on a solid base.
 You need to establish your API security infrastructure on protocols and standards that have been peer-reviewed and are seeing market adoption.
 For a long time, lack of such standards has been the main impediment for large organizations wanting to adopt RESTful APIs in earnest.
 This is no longer the case since the advent of the Neo-security Stack:

 This protocol suite gives us all the capabilities we need to build a secure API platform.
 The base of this, OAuth and OpenID Connect, is what we want to go into in this blog post.
-If you already have a handle on these, learn more about how the other protocols of the Neo-security Stack fit together.

 Overview of OAuth